Shibuya PARCO Business Hours

 • LINE

-"FriendWithYou" is an art collective based in Los Angeles.
-Based on the context of "Magic," "Luck," and "Friendship," their solo exhibition "Ocean - Temple of the Sacred Heart" was held at PARCO MUSEUM TOKYO, where they created hands-on art that proposes "building new relationships."
+"FriendsWithYou" is an art collective based in Los Angeles.
+Based on the context of “Magic”, “Luck”, and “Friendship”, their solo exhibition “Ocean-Temple of the Sacred Heart” was held at PARCO MUSEUM TOKYO.

-Based on the fictional myth "OCEAN Book," this exhibition engraves the memories of heroes who dedicated their lives to the Algorithm War to release them from various devices governing humanity and release them to nature.
-What is included in the pop, KAWAII, and playful world view is the message that we want to unite all the creatures that live there, from remembering the original figure of the planet of the sea.
-Samuel Albert Bokeson (SAM) born in Miami, Florida, and Altoro Sandbar III (TURY), who grew up in Habana, Cuba, what do you think about their work that is completed by experiencing?
+Based on the fictional mythology "Ocean's Book", this exhibition engraves the memories of heroes who have dedicated their lives to the Algorithmic War to free themselves from the various devices that govern humanity and release them to nature.
+What is included in the pop, KAWAII, and the playful view of the world is the message that we want to unite all the creatures that inhabit it because we remember the original appearance of the sea planet.
+What do you think about their work completed by experiencing, talking about Samuel Albert Bourgson (SAM) born in Miami, Florida, and Arturo Sandoval III (TURY), who grew up in Cuba and Havana?

 ※ The English version is available below.